kontainapp/guide/appendix/google-gke.md

 - In the Google Cloud console, on the project selector page, select or [create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 !!!
-Note: If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
-After you finish these steps, you can delete the project, removing all resources associated with the project.
+Note: If you don't plan to keep the resources that you create in this procedure, create a new project instead of selecting an existing one.
+After you finish these steps, you can delete the project, removing all resources associated with it.
 !!!

 - [Go to project selector](https://console.cloud.google.com/projectselector2/home/dashboard)